ideum/Touchless.Design-Ultraleap-Beyond-Touch/README.md

 This repository is meant to be built and run on Ideum's hardware systems that include a touch table with 4k screen, a Leap Motion device, 3.5” display, and LED lights.

-Disclaimer: This software was designed and built to run on UHD displays (3840x2160).
-Running on any other display may result in scaling issues.
+<b>Disclaimer: This software was designed and built to run on UHD displays (3840x2160).
+Running on any other display may result in scaling issues.</b>

 Preview Video: